The Fight Song (Marilyn Manson song): Composition

-"The Fight Song" is a hard rock song with glam rock influences.
+"The Fight Song" is a hard rock and industrial metal song with glam rock influences.
 It was written by the band's eponymous vocalist and John 5 and produced by Manson and Dave Sardy.
 In "The Fight Song", Manson sings "I'm not a slave to a god that doesn't exist"; Steven Wells of NME said that in the song, Manson avoided the clichés used by other antitheist artists.
 Both Wells of NME and Joseph Schafer of Stereogum found the track's instrumentation similar to the guitar riff from Blur's "Song 2" (1997).
 Wells also felt that "The Fight Song" resembles the music of The Sweet, particularly "Little Willy" (1972).

 Critical reception

 Schafer of Stereogum ranked it tenth on his list of "The 10 Best Marilyn Manson Songs", commenting: "In retrospect [Holy Wood] comes off as Manson's attempt at a Back in Black, a must-have disc of all singles, but unfortunately most of its tunes are too similar to one another (and too underwhelming compared to their predecessors).
 'The Fight Song' is the shiniest apple from that tree, due in large part to the Blur-esque verse riff, which gives things an open, jangly feel unique in his discography, one that serves as a potent counterpoint to the Mack Truck chorus."
 NMEs Wells wrote that the song "is glam pop so cheesy that it makes Daphne & Celeste sound like Radiohead.
 And how cool is that?
 Fucking cool, actually....OK, gloves off, stomach in, dick out this freaking RAWKS!".
-Rolling Stone critic Barry Walters described the track as "a three-minute encapsulation of Manson that spins on a tweaked guitar motif before giving way to crunching punk assault," while noting the "exhilarating swagger that’s the essence of rock & roll".
+Rolling Stone critic Barry Walters described the track as "a three-minute encapsulation of Manson that spins on a tweaked guitar motif before giving way to crunching punk assault," while noting the "exhilarating swagger that's the essence of rock & roll".

 Though she disliked Holy Wood as a whole, Liisa Ladouceur of Exclaim! said that two of its songs, "The Love Song" and "The Fight Song", are among the band's best and serve as "potent anti-authority anthems".
 Alec Chillingworth of Metal Hammer described "The Fight Song" as one of the band's "certified classics, branded onto industrial metal's beating heart by one Mr Brian Warner".